declarativesystems/pdqtest/README.md

 ## Troubleshooting
 * If you can't find the `pdqtest` command and your using `rbenv` be sure to run `rbenv rehash` after installing the gem to create the necessary symlinks
 * Don't forget to run `pdqtest setup` before your first `pdqtest` run to download/update the Docker image
+* If you need to access private git repositories, make sure to use `fixtures.yml` not `.fixtures.yml`
+* If you need a private key to access private repositories, set this up for your regular git command/ssh and `pdqtest` will reuse the settings

 ## Support
 This software is not supported by Puppet, Inc.  Use at your own risk.